 Shep (silent film villain Noah Beery, brother of MGM star Wallace Beery), the black-as-night overseer of the prison camp, has power and authority over the white men.
 That is, of course, until a more virile and younger white guy, Tom Allen (movie newcomer Walter Woolf King), appears on the scene.

 Dawn and Tom fall in love, so they sing a lot together.
 Dawn even gets to screech a ditty about “My Bwana”:

 Who is sensible and wise…

-I could never figure out why there was a white woman in the prison camp, except to provide comic relief.
-Marion Byron, however, must be credited for brightening up the proceedings with a lively musical number or two.
-And I particularly liked the fact that the characters speak different dialects: some of the natives have cultured British accents, others speak in pidgin English.
-Noah Beery, for his part, uses a Southern American black vernacular – in East Africa.
+While watching Golden Dawn, I could never figure out why there was a white woman in the German-operated prison camp, except to provide comic relief.
+Buster Keaton leading lady Marion Byron (Steamboat Bill Jr.) must be credited for brightening up the proceedings with a lively musical number or two.

 That said, today it all adds up to campy prison-camp fun…

-Golden Dawn (1930).
-Dir.: Ray Enright.
-Scr.: Walter Anthony; from Otto A. Harbach and Oscar Hammerstein II's operetta.
-Cast: Walter Woolf, Vivienne Segal, Noah Beery, Alice Gentle, Dick Henderson, Lupino Lane, Edward Martindel, Marion Byron, Nina Quartero, Sojin, Otto Matieson, Julanne Johnston.
+Cast: Walter Woolf King (as Walter Woolf), Vivienne Segal, Noah Beery, Alice Gentle, Lupino Lane, Dick Henderson, Edward Martindel, Marion Byron, Nina Quartero, Sojin, Otto Matieson, Julanne Johnston.